tom-seddon/b2/doc/Overview.md

 ## Load a disc

-If the disc auto-boots, use `Run` on the `File` menu to load a disc and have the emulator auto-boot it.
+If the disc auto-boots - and most that you'll find on the internet will - use `Run` on the `File` menu to load a disc and have the emulator auto-boot it.
 Use the `Disc image...` or `Direct disc image...` option to select an .ssd file, and it will start automatically.
+Or drag and drop the disk image from the File Explorer.

-`Disc image...` loads the file into memory.
+`Disc image...` or drag and drop loads the file into memory.
 The file isn't updated when changes are made in the emulator (use `Save` to do that), and changes made to the file won't be seen in the emulator (reload the disc image for that).

 `Direct disc image...` accesses the file directly for each read or write.
 Any changes made in the emulator are immediately made to the